 The club details are :-

-The club runs through the fall and winter seasons, from September 2017 through February 2018, excluding any holidays.
-Anyone is welcome to come try squash at any point through the season.
+The club runs all year round, with the main competative seasons being the fall and winter (September through February).
+Anyone is welcome to come try squash at any point in the year, just contact me to let me know your coming.

-Any new players are welcome to come to a couple of sessions at no charge, so you can come along and get to try squash to be sure that you like it before you commit to the club season.
+Any new players are welcome to try a couple of sessions at no charge, so you can try squash before you commit to a season.

-If you have tried another sport and not made the squad, then come try squash - no one is dropped from our squad!
+If you have tried another sport and not made the squad, then come try squash, you can enter and leave at any point through the year - and no one is dropped from our squad!

 For a complete calander month: $100.00 (best value)